England | Scotland | Wales | Northern Ireland | Ireland

 The role of the practice nurse is to promote the health and wellbeing of patients.
 This includes:

-As Practice Manager Emma is involved in managing all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment and information technology.
+As Practice Manager Elaine is involved in managing all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment and information technology.

 The Practice Manager supports the GPs and other medical professionals with delivering patient services and also helps to develop extended services to enhance patient care.
 She runs the patient participation group and handles any complaints.

-Emma's email address is email@example.com if you need to contact her.
+Elaine's email address is email@example.com if you need to contact her.

 The administration team deal with prescriptions, such as issuing repeat prescriptions and dealing with prescription enquiries.
 They are also involved in the registration of patients and the management of patient records.